 Cost of Attendance and Loan Indebtedness

 The Cost of Attendance (budget) refers to the maximum allowable amount of total financial aid (from all sources; federal, departmental or external funding) that a student can have within a given term.
 The Office of Student Financial Services formulates dental student budgets based on current tuition rates, book & supply costs, as well as modest allocations for living expenses.
 Daily living expenses related to spouse or children cannot be included, with the exception of daycare costs.
-Car purchase, moving expenses, and credit card debt are additional examples of expenses that cannot be considered when calculating how much a student may borrow.
-Students are encouraged to obtain a copy of their free annual credit report to monitor all accounts, especially since the Federal Graduate PLUS Loan requires a good credit history: https://www.annualcreditreport.com/cra/index.jsp
+Car purchase, moving expenses, and credit card debt are examples of expenses that cannot be considered when calculating how much a student may borrow.
+Students are encouraged to obtain a copy of their free annual credit report, especially since the Federal Direct Graduate PLUS Loan requires a good credit history: https://www.annualcreditreport.com/cra/index.jsp

 The lifetime Stafford loan aggregate borrowing limit for DDS students is $224,000 (includes Stafford borrowing for undergrad or previous graduate programs, if applicable).
 The lifetime Stafford aggregate for MSD students is $138,500.
 No more than $65,500 of the Stafford total can be from subsidized loans.